Prizes: SIGACT Distinguished Service Prize

 The winner is selected by a three-member committee.
 The SIGACT chair appoints the selection committee to serve staggered terms over three award cycles.
 The 2014 selection committee members are Lane Hemaspaandra, Sampath Kannan, and Hal Gabow (chair).

-Nominations can be made by any member of the Theory of Computing community and should contain a statement of no more than 500 words explaining why the candidate deserves the award.
+Nominations can be made by any member of the Theory of Computing community and should contain a statement explaining in some detail why the candidate deserves the award.
 The nomination may also include a separate listing of service activities, additional support letters, and other supplemental material such as a pointer to the nominee's CV.
 The nomination must include the name and e-mail address of the nominator.
-Nominations are to be submitted electronically in PDF format by March 1, 2013, to the chair of the selection committee, Hal Gabow, at email@example.com.
+Nominations are to be submitted electronically in PDF format by March 1, 2014, to the chair of the selection committee, Hal Gabow, at email@example.com.
 Please put "SIGACT Distinguished Service Award Nomination" in the subject line.